The 5 Best Augmented Reality Games (2020 Edition)

 For example, you can go to the local pub, doubling as an in-game portal, and earn experience points that way, possibly winning the location for whichever side the gamer chooses to side with.

-Complete strangers can easily come together and share stories, neighborhoods, and cultures in which may have never taken place if not for a game like this.
+Strangers can easily come together and share stories, neighborhoods, and cultures in which may have never taken place if not for a game like this.

 It is easy to see that Ingress served as a sort of inspiration for what would eventually come in 2016.
 The ‘turf war’ aspect of the two sides, competing for control of areas, it all ties into what Niantic would later develop in their most popular title.

-That’s precisely why is ranks very high on the list.
+That’s precisely why it ranks very high on the list.
 Not only significance, but because it is still immensely popular with some, and has many of the well-honed features that we are now so intimately acquainted with.

 3. Zombies, Run!

 Zombies, Run! was released in 2012 by British game developers Six to Start.
 This augmented reality game is very story-driven, having the player listen to stories about a zombie outbreak, as well as have the players become a proactive member.

 Players will have to do what we now know is expected of us in a dreaded zombie outbreak: collecting valuable items for survival, help others, and of course, run from the zombies.

 The main crux of this game is the literal running.
 Although it includes all of the important resource gathering elements, its primary focus is the actual physical activity of the user.

 It became an extremely popular health and fitness app.
 The interesting story, which includes audio logs, propels the runner into becoming more engaged with their physical health.
 What is better than that?
 A game that is not only interesting but keeps you in good shape.